Mental health

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 72

 You have the right to have visitors and to make telephone calls.
-However, you can lose this right if your responsible clinician believes that to have visitors or make calls would not be in your interests or be bad for your treatment.
-But you cannot lose the right to access legal advice, a District inspector or an independent psychiatrist.
+However, you can lose this right if your responsible clinician believes that having visitors or making calls would not be in your interest, or be bad for your treatment.
+You cannot lose the right to access legal advice, a District inspector or an independent psychiatrist.

 Right 11: The right to send and receive mail